 Segment lets you just plug straight into Zendesk, with no wait period or setup.
 It connects with Zendesk out of the box using a “source,” Segment’s term for ready-build integrations.
 Which is great.

-But once you do that, you then can pipe that data out of Zendesk, through Segment and into a data warehouse platform like Redshift to analyze it with Looker.
+But once you do that, you then can pipe that data out of Zendesk, through Segment and into a data warehouse platform such as AWS Redshift to analyze it with Looker.

 The big advantage of this approach is that you can plug Segment, or a tool like it, into the stack you already have.
 No need to rebuild from the ground up.
 Think of CDIs as “Zapier for data”—it’s one API to bring everything together.